 The decision when to enrol your child should be based upon the teacher’s experience, personality and teaching method and materials.

-Why Gentle Guitar lessons begin at around 5 and 5½
+Why Gentle Guitar lessons begin at around age 5½

 Unlike the majority of guitar teachers, I believe that kids should learn to read and write music from the start.
 Kids learn to read and write communication symbols in their native language as soon as they are able to.
 Why shouldn’t they learn to read and write musical symbols as they are beginning to play?
 It makes sense and it makes learning music easier and faster.